 Significant support is made available to all teams who apply and are accepted to the final round of competition.
-Approximately 20 teams will be accepted to the final round at Walt Disney World and a complete list of the generous resources provided can be found on the About for Students page.
+Approximately 25 teams will be accepted to the final round and a complete list of the generous resources provided can be found on the About for Students page.
 Even teams that complete an application form are given some support and all potential teams are given access to the resources page that offers educational examples and guides on to aid them in their application and design process while also taking some of the stress off of advisor faculty members to provide similar resources.

 We hope to be able to increase the number of teams accepted and the resources supplied to them every year as well.
 However, the estimated cost to the competition organizing committee to support a single accepted team is quite significant.
 If you are aware of any new potential sponsors whose resources would further enhance the competition please contact us as we are always looking for new ways to grow the competition.

-If your team is selected, as the advisor, all of the equipment and funding will be transferred to you as a team donation, not as a grant.
+If your team is selected, as the adviser, all of the equipment and funding will be transferred to you as a team donation, not as a grant.
 You will be responsible for receiving and management of the equipment and funds towards the support of the project team as you see fit, which for example may include both additional equipment and travel purchases.

 Incorporating a Competition Team as Part of Curriculum

 Although not required, the project submission process is designed to fit within the general framework of many one year (two-semester) student projects or credited independent research projects.
-Competition teams should consist of 3-5 undergraduate or masters level students in engineering, science, or computer science students, at least one faculty advisor from your university (up to three), and optionally at least one additional faculty member who will be willing to serve on a design review board for your team*.
+Competition teams should consist of 3-5 undergraduate or masters level students in engineering, science, or computer science students, at least one faculty adviser from your university (up to three), and optionally at least one additional faculty member who will be willing to serve on a design review board for your team*.
 Interdisciplinary teams are highly welcomed.

 The completed application can be also be treated as a midterm exam for the first semester, the suggested formal review presentations could be treated as part of a final exam for the end of the first semester and prelims in the second semester, and the final report could be treated as part of a final exam and should (or should be easily modified) to be able to fulfill any capstone project design or Masters of Engineering final report requirements.
 The competition’s final two-day event was also placed at a weekend found to be just before most colleges’ final exam period but during one of the less expensive travel periods at the end of the spring semester.